All email correspondence must come from your HC email account.

 - If you are eligible for a student loan (Direct or Direct PLUS) or an Alabama Student Grant, you will be given further instructions about these forms of financial aid.

-- You will be required to complete a separate application for the Alabama Student Grant, available from your Site Coordinator or on the Forms page of this Web site.
+- You will be required to complete a separate application for the Alabama Student Grant, available from your Site Coordinator.
 For a grant to be considered payment on your account, you must be issued a formal Financial Aid Award Letter from Huntingdon College.

 - For a loan to be considered as payment on your account, you must first return the award letter to the Office of Student Financial Services and guarantee the loan by signing the Master Promissory Note and completing Federal Direct Loan Entrance Counseling at the Department of Education Web site.